 Marketing campaigns around the late 1970’s started to imply you were unpatriotic, unhealthy, and un-American if you didn’t eat vegetable oils/margarine or other animal fat substitutes.
 This was incredibly effective and employed in a time where being patriotic was important to nearly all Americans.
 So what did we do?
 We trusted that we were given the right information and we did what we were told.
 We ate low fat, we introduced more processed and unhealthy fats, in their place, drastically increased our carbohydrate consumption and refined sugar consumption, and we got fatter and fatter and fatter.
 We began to develop more diabetes, more inflammatory disorders, more neuro-cognitive disorders … we became the poster-children for unhealthy living.
 But with all of this being the case, the recommendations still haven’t been changed.
 Sure, we’re now seeing recommendations to cut out sugar, but sugar goes by many names.
 Sugar also isn’t the only carbohydrate source that breaks down to glycogen or that causes a spike in your blood glucose and insulin levels.

 And now for the positive spin…fat is not only good for you, but it provides more energy per gram than carbohydrates.
 Did you know that fats provide 9 calories per gram versus just 4 calories per gram when compared to carbohydrates?
 That means that you are getting more than two times the amount of energy from fats as you are from carbohydrates!
-This also means you felt more satiated with fats than you do with carbohydrates.
+This also means you feel more satiated with fats than you do with carbohydrates.
 When you are satiated, you feel less hunger and generally consume fewer calories which aides in weight loss.
 This applies to everyone, whether you are ketogenic or not.
 The science that determines the energy provided by carbohydrates and fats is not affected by which metabolic process your body is utilizing.
 So one stands to wonder why fats are given such a bad reputation when not only do they not make you fat, they can help you to eat less because you feel satiated longer.

 As noted above, sugar stores as fat.
 Sugar makes us fat.
 Fat, on the other hand, does not.
 We need to learn to change the way we think about foods, the way we talk about foods, and we need to start to better research the impact of food on our overall health and chronic/preventable diseases.
 Until we do, the Standard American Diet will remain a S.A.D. excuse for a way of eating.